- 30 Oct 2020

 - mild discomfort when wearing one

 Those exempt under the guidance and regulations do not have to prove their exemption and should not be made to wear a face covering or denied access to places where face coverings are required.
-We ask for people to be aware of the exemptions and to treat each other with kindness.

 Request a face covering exemption card